The Stihl BG 50 is a gas-powered handheld leaf blower delivering 412 CFM at 159 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 Overview of the Stihl BG 50

-- Power: The Stihl BG 50 is a gas-powered blower with a maximum air volume rating of 412 cubic feet per minute (CFM) and an air speed of 159 MPH.
+- Power: The BG 50 gas-powered blower, manufactured by Stihl, is rated for a maximum air volume of 412 cubic feet per minute (CFM) and a maximum air speed of 159 miles per hour (MPH).

 - Speed Settings: Sometimes you just need a little more power, while other times you may want a little more precision when moving leaves and debris.
 That’s why the BG 50 features variable speed settings for added control.

-- Fuel Tank: Its tank can hold 14.5 fl. oz., so it falls squarely in the average in terms of fuel capacity for handheld blowers.
+- Fuel Tank: Its fuel tank holds 14.5 fl. oz., a common capacity seen in gas-powered handheld blowers.

 Product Videos